windwalk-bushido/Annima/docs.md

 ### To do (Priorities)

-- Make Settings page (change email func.)
-- Make 404 page
-- "Check" icons should be displayed when inputted data is good (All pages)

 - Use Pinia (some variables needs to be global... e.g. to reduce number of API calls, event_list)
 - Reduce number of variables and use v-model as much as possible
 - Implement ES6 stuff like Try Catch, Arrow functions, etc. (if needed)